puppet-be/puppet-be.github.com/_posts/2014-01-09-Meeting-report.md

 *TODO
     * Adding a calendar sections

 This is a github based blog setup, and is open to the public to post blogs using a git pull request.
-See [contributing](http://puppet-be.github.io//contributing.html)
+See [contributing] (http://puppet-be.github.io/contributing.html)

 **Activities we will be visiting**

 * 28-01-2014 - Puppetcamp Amsterdam
-* 1,2-02-2014 - FOSDEM (with puppet user group stand)
+* 1 2-02-2014 - FOSDEM (with puppet user group stand)
-* 3,4-02-2014 - [cfgmgmtcamp.eu](http://cfgmgmtcamp.eu/) - with talk about TDD with rspec on Tuesday
+* 3 4-02-2014 - [cfgmgmtcamp.eu] (http://cfgmgmtcamp.eu/) - with talk about TDD with rspec on Tuesday
-* 5-6-04-2014 - [loadays](http://loadays.org) - trying to get in touch for a puppet track
+* 5 6-04-2014 - [loadays] (http://loadays.org) - trying to get in touch for a puppet track

 **Next meeting/meetups**
 * Next meetup : Tuesday 25 February, in Ghent starting from 19:00 - Round table about puppet infrastructure.
 * Next mid meeting : between two meetups, which occur every two months, we will start doing mid meetings.
-This will be at 'De Planck' in Ghent form 19:30 till ...,  Next meetup will be on 20 0f march 2014.
+This will be at **De Planck** in Ghent form 19:30 till?
+Next meetup will be on 20 0f march 2014.

 Invites will be sent out using the meetups site.